 The rectangular insert is freely suspended on the cones (or solid axis) inside of the frame made in my case out of a segment of a square aluminum profile approximately 3/4” long with the internal opening of 1/2” x 1/2” and the wall thickness of 1/8”.

 The thickness of the brass insert is chosen to be 1/4” and the width of it is a little smaller (about .004"-.005") than 1/2” opening which allows it freely fit and hang into the internal opening of the frame but without noticeable play.
 The insert’s vertical size should be about 1/16” shorter than it’s width which allows insert freely hangs and moves inside the frame.

 The insert should be drilled together with the frame (segment of the aluminum profile) to ensure proper alignment of the holes.

-To do this auxiliary hole should be drilled in the front bottom of the center of the profile and this hole should be threaded (say, metric M4 thread size).
+To do this auxiliary hole should be drilled in the front bottom of the center of the profile and this hole should be threaded (for example, metric M4).
 Then the insert should be firmly clamped inside the frame using the appropriate size screw which threads into this hole.
 The entire assembly should be drilled then transversely with the drill bit of the diameter of about 1.5mm.
-A M4 threaded hole at the bottom of the frame is being used later to fasten the whole assembly to the base of the paddle.
+The M4 threaded hole at the bottom of the frame is being used later to fasten the whole assembly to the base of the paddle.
 The holes on both sides of the frame should be reamed to needed diameter and be threaded for cones (for cones I used appropriate size of set screws found in my junk box).

 The V-shape groove in the insert is being cut using triangular file to the depth of about 1.5mm, then auxiliary hole (with the diameter of about 1.0-1.5mm) drills through the center of the groove at the bottom of the insert, then from the back of the insert this hole should be reamed to the diameter of cylindrical magnet to the certain depth (not fully through the insert!).
 The distance from the ball bearing to the magnet and its magnetic power determines proper function of the entire system.
 V-shaped groove (especially the edges) should be rounded slightly using needle files and polishes with very fine sandpaper.
 All this is being done during final assembly and adjustment.